ORTHOKERATOLOGY (ORTHO K) CONTACT LENSES

 Most would experience a significant improvement in their vision within 2 weeks upon starting the treatment.
 However, there may be cases who require a longer duration to reach the optimal results.

 Ortho-K is a significantly longer process than a regular contact lens fitting.
 It requires a series of office visits and potentially multiple pairs of lenses.
 Also, GP molds used for Ortho-K are more costly than most contact lenses.
 Therefore, fees for Ortho-K are higher than fees for regular contact lens fittings.
 Ortho-K prices are based on the Orthokeratologist’s skill, training, patient’s refractive error and complexity of individual cases.
-A preliminary comprehensive eye examination including corneal topography is necessary to determine if you are a suitable candidate for treatment and an experienced orthokeratologist will be able to answer specific questions pertaining to you individual case.
+A preliminary comprehensive eye examination including corneal topography is necessary to determine if you are a suitable candidate for this procedure and an experienced orthokeratologist will be able to answer specific questions pertaining to you individual case.

 The practice of Ortho-K requires a great deal of technical skill, specialised equipment and considerably more office time and is therefore more costly to the patient.
 Many Optometrists do not consider myopia control worth the time and effort.
 Some believe myopia progression is no big deal or that nothing can be done.
-If an Optometrist is not trained in Ortho-K, or did not look into the current research on myopia treatment, he or she will not recommend it as an option during an eye exam.
+If an Optometrist is not trained in Ortho-K, or did not look into the current research on myopia management, he or she will not recommend it as an option during an eye exam.
 It is easier to offer contact lenses, glasses or refractive surgery to correct vision.